katefoyle/SWIFT-BAT-Machine-Learning-Glitch-Detections/README.md

 ## Authors
 Kate Foyle | Department of Astronomy and Astrophysics | The Pennsylvania State University
 ## Overview
+what this does
 ## Goals
+to make search for GRBs more sensitive to find more dim multi-messenger pair detections between GRBs and GWs
 ## Installation/Imports
 blah blah blah
 ## Notebooks